-- Increase in residential billed consumption in 2020 is likely due to people staying at home due to COVID-19 plus Customer Service catching up with certain bills.
-2021 and 2022 results may reflect the start of a transition back to pre-pandemic levels. - ☐ Fixed charges & the CRIAC mitigate part of the impact of usage reductions.

-The ability of certain customers to pay their bills:

-- □ Unemployment among residential customers may impact the ability of some customers to pay their bills on a timely basis. - □ Business closures or limited openings may impact bill-paying. - □ DC Water has implemented customer service initiatives in response (slide 16). - □ A/R in 2020 and 2021 is higher than before the pandemic: increases of \$7.3M in 2020 and a further \$8.4M in 2021 compared to the prior year for receivables > 90 days.
+- o The increase in residential billed consumption in 2020 is likely because people stayed at home due to COVID-19 plus Customer Service catching up with certain bills.
+2021 and 2022 results may reflect the start of a transition back to pre-pandemic levels. - o Fixed charges & the CRIAC mitigate part of the impact of usage reductions. - The ability of certain customers to pay their bills: - Unemployment among residential customers may impact the ability of some customers to pay their bills on a timely basis. - o Business closures or limited openings may impact bill-paying. - o DC Water has implemented customer service initiatives in response. - A/R in 2020 and 2021 is higher than before the pandemic: increases of \$7.3 million in 2020 and a further \$8.4 million in 2021 compared to the prior year for receivables > 90 days.

-Net effect on DC Water cash flow:

-- □ While revenues are adversely affected to a certain extent, DC Water has reduced expenses and slowed down certain capital projects. - Operating cash flows in 2020, 2021, and through YTD 2022 as of December 31 are slightly better than expected.
+- Net effect on DC Water cash flow: - o While revenues are adversely affected to a certain extent, DC Water has reduced expenses and slowed down certain capital projects. - o Operating cash flows in 2020, 2021, and through YTD 2022 as of December 31 are slightly better than expected.